Chicken Enchilada Bake

 Bec’s Tips:

-• If you don’t have leftover cooked chicken, you can use store bought rotisserie chicken or even make poached chicken by bringing a small pot of water to a boil.
-Place the whole chicken breasts into the water ensuring they are fully submerged and cover with a lid.
+If you don’t have leftover cooked chicken, you can use store bought rotisserie chicken or even make poached chicken by bringing a small pot of water to a boil.
+Place the whole chicken breast into the water ensuring it is fully submerged and cover with a lid.
 Bring the water back up to a boil.
 Once boiling, immediately remove the pot from the heat and set aside for 20 minutes, or up to an hour.
-Remove the chicken from the water and shred.

 I hope you love this recipe!